vargavd/angular-complete-guide-course/section-5-notes.md

 ## **There is another method to access the DOM elements from the component: the directive _ViewChild_**

 You set the the "local reference" on any DOM element and then define a property in the component with the ViewChild directive.
-This property will has the `ElementRef` type.
+This property will have the `ElementRef` type.
 You give the reference name to the ViewChild function as a parameter:

 ```
   // ... in the html